docksal/docksal/docs/content/stack/custom-configuration.md

 ## Custom Configuration {#custom-configuration}

 Custom configurations are useful when you have a larger or more complex project.
-Once a CI server is involved or many people are on a project team then you have to be careful about maintaining software versions.
+Once a CI server is involved or many people are on a project team, then you have to be careful about maintaining software versions.
 Having a custom configuration will protect your project from the updates in `services.yml` when you update Docksal.

 ```bash